Emergency:

 Home Remedies

-• Stay Hydrated: Drink plenty of fluids such as water, clear broths, or oral rehydration solutions (ORS).
+• Stay Hydrated: Drink plenty of fluids such as water, clear broths, or Oral Rehydration Solutions (ORS), which contain the precise ratio of salt and sugar needed for optimal absorption.

-• Rest: Minimize physical activity to aid recovery.
+• Rest: Minimize physical activity to conserve energy for the immune response.

 Medical Interventions

-• Antiemetics: Medications to alleviate nausea and vomiting.
+• Antiemetics: Medications to stop nausea and vomiting.

-• Intravenous (IV) Fluids: Administered in cases of severe dehydration.
+• Intravenous (IV) Fluids: Administered in cases of severe dehydration to restore blood volume quickly.

 Complications of Gastroenteritis